 So, to correct the image from left to right, all you have to do is place a mirror in between the smartphone and the lens.
 Place it on the back of the box (opposite to the lens) at a 45-degree angle.

 You can use a protractor to know the right angle.
-If not, then you can get approximate by looking down at the mirror and making sure that you can see the lens.
+If not, then you can get an approximation by looking down at the mirror and making sure that you can see the lens.

-This is how your projector should be looking at this point with the mirror on one side and the lens in the other:
+This is how your projector should be looking at this point with the mirror on one side and the lens on the other:

 If you don’t have a mirror, you can skip this step.
 Just keep in mind that the image will be reversed, so try to avoid images that have any writing in them.